byceps/byceps/docs/concepts/scopes.rst

 Each brand is part of the :ref:`global <scope-global>` scope.

-Entities that belong to the brand scope include news posts, boards, and, of course, :ref:`parties <scope-party>`.
+Entities that belong to the brand scope include orga flags, terms of service versions, news channels, boards, :ref:`parties <scope-party>`, and optionally snippets.

 .. _scope-party: